Jimat0412/Video_game_sales/README.md

 - [References](#references)

 ## Project Overview
+---
 The dataset provides comprehensive information on video game sales, covering various aspects such as platforms, genres, publishers, developers, and sales data across different regions.

+`Title: Name of the game`
+`Console: Platform the game is available on (e.g., PS4, Xbox One, Switch)` `Genre: Type of game (e.g., Action, Shooter, Sports)` `Publisher: Company that published the game` `Developer: Company that developed the game`
+`Critic Score: Average score given by critics`
+`Total Sales: Total worldwide sales in millions of copies` `NA Sales: Sales in North America (millions)`
+`JP Sales: Sales in Japan (millions)`
+`PAL Sales: Sales in Europe, Australia, and other PAL regions (millions)` `Other Sales: Sales in other regions (millions)` `Release Date: Date the game was released`
+`Last Update: Date when the data was last updated`

 ## video_games_sales_dashboard
 ![Screenshot (77)](https://github.com/Jimat0412/Video_game_sales/assets/164656028/4e244046-8b5e-447c-b591-e3bdd5c51eec)